“From prehistoric caves to contemporary fashion” (our translation), with this line, Denise Pepita from Fashion Bubles summarizes linen’s history.

 The history of linen is fascinating.
 Linen is a material that can be sourced entirely in Europe.

 Although we have a definitive list of great European organic knit suppliers on our base date, we know that yarns are not always produced in Europe.
 This is because European climatic conditions do not always allow the cultivation of plants in large quantities.
 This is the case, for example, cotton.
 Fortunately, linen is different, as we have great European suppliers for both yarns and finished linen fabrics and knits.

 Organic linen is one of the most sustainable fabrics used by designers incubated in our Sustainable Fashion Brand Innovation and Development Program.
-That is why we will publish a series of articles talking about organic and conventional linen during September and October.
-Check here the calendar of the next publications.

 Don’t you know The Slow Fashion Innovation Program yet?
 It is an incubation program for sustainable fashion brands and designers that assists makers in the essential steps of creating a sustainable fashion collection: trends and market research, design, eco-fabric sourcing, prototyping, and low MOQ’s manufacturing by European suppliers.
 Check out more information here.